Chart Color Schemes

 Toongabbie - West displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-Toongabbie - West's dwelling structures, as per the latest Census, consisted of 55.4% houses and 44.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 76.8% houses and 23.3% other dwellings.
+Toongabbie - West's dwelling structure in its latest Census evaluation showed 55.4% houses and 44.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 76.8% houses and 23.3% other dwellings.
 Home ownership in Toongabbie - West was at 23.3%, with mortgaged dwellings at 39.5% and rented ones at 37.1%.
-The median monthly mortgage repayment in the area was $2,167, aligning with Sydney metro's average.
-Weekly rent figures were recorded at $420, compared to Sydney metro's $400.
-Nationally, Toongabbie - West's median monthly mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average.
+The median weekly rent was $420, compared to Sydney metro's $400.
+Nationally, Toongabbie - West's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing